yusufrazak10/cool_tech/README.md

 DB_USERNAME=root
 DB_PASSWORD=your_password
 Generate Application Key
-Run the following command to generate the application key:

 php artisan key:generate
-Database Setup
+Import the Database Dump

-Import the SQL Dump
+Import the provided SQL dump into MySQL:
-Import the cool_tech_dump.sql file into your MySQL database.
-You can do this by running the following command:

 mysql -u root -p your_database_name < path/to/cool_tech_dump.sql
-Make sure to replace your_database_name with the name of your database and provide the correct path to the .sql file.

 Run the Application

-To start the development server, run:
+Start the development server:

 php artisan serve
-Access the Application
+Access the Website

-Once the server is up, you can navigate to the displayed URL (usually http://localhost:8000) in your browser to access the application.
+Open your browser and navigate to the URL (usually http://localhost:8000) to see the site in action.